Dog Has Crusty Scabs On His Back?

 • Yellow Scabs: May indicate seborrhea, a skin condition with oily, flaky skin and yellow scabs.

-• Black Scabs: Check for fleas and flea dirt (black specks), not actual scabs.
+• Black Scabs: Check for fleas and flea dirt (black specks), not scabs.

-• Raised Scabs: Could be due to allergies, infections, or other skin damage.
+• Raised Scabs: This could be due to allergies, infections, or other skin damage.

 • Itchy Scabs: Common, and can be caused by numerous conditions.